Ylaaan/YNR/Services/NTP/NTP.md

 ntpstatus
 ```

-To see the server list and info :
+To see the server list and info:

 ```bash
 ntpq -pn